sghowell/pymbari/README.md

 # pymbari
-A Python 3 port of the MBARI (Monterey Bay Aquarium Research Institute) oceanography Matlab library
+A Python 3 port of the MBARI (Monterey Bay Aquarium Research Institute) oceanography Matlab library (some of which is a port of various WHOI code).

 Simple Python functions for performing a variety of oceanographic calculations.